+'''

 classmethod set_default_command(cmd=None)

-A default command can be defined for call it when no one is specified.
+Default command is called when no one is specified.

+'''

 A command is detected when its name appears as the first command-line argument.

 To specify a default command, use this method with the command as a string (the command name) or the command class.